grafana/grafana/docs/sources/administration/configuration.md

 ### rendering_clustering_max_concurrency

 When rendering_mode = clustered you can define the maximum number of browser instances/incognito pages that can execute concurrently.
+Default is `5`.

+### rendering_clustering_timeout

+> **Note**: Available in grafana-image-renderer v3.3.0 and later versions.

+When rendering_mode = clustered you can instruct how long a rendering request can take before timing out.
+Default is `30` seconds.

 ### rendering_viewport_max_width